-Now that spring has blossomed into full-on allergy mode, the time we spend outside is even more appreciated — especially with the help of a good antihistamine.
-The next time you venture out, take a moment to do a walk-around inspection of the old homestead.
+Now that spring is here, take a moment to do a walk-around inspection of your home.
 See some room for improvements?
 Maintaining, repairing and upgrading a home can range in cost from a minor trickle to a major cash drain.

 Paying for minor repairs